 - Wear comfortable, loose-fitting clothing.
 Upon arrival, you will change into a gown and slippers provided by the hospital.

 - Arrive promptly at the scheduled time to allow adequate time for admission procedures.

 After your surgery, you will be moved to the recovery area where you will be closely monitored until you are ready to transfer to an overnight room.
-Patients requiring an overnight stay at Methodist Hospital for Surgery will be taken to one of our private patient rooms to recover here your family is welcome to join you.
+Once you arrive in your private patient room, your family is welcome to join you.

 Patient room amenities: